GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/getting-started/index.md

 ### Event-level report generation

- Here are the minimum steps to follow to be able to generate event-level reports:
+Here are the minimum steps to follow to generate event-level reports:

 1. **Register a source**.
 Refer to [Registering a source](/docs/privacy-sandbox/attribution-reporting/register-attribution-source) for more information.